 Nuclear Engineering students begin their program design experience during their sophomore year with an introduction to open-ended problems and design concepts.
 This experience continues throughout the program with open-ended work a part of each semester.
 As students move through the program, the breadth and depth of the design experience increases from a few examples in the introductory courses to a wide variety of projects associated with hardware, systems, and experiments.
 In their junior year, students are exposed to experimental design and participate in a series of design problems applied to nuclear and radiological systems.
 Economic issues of design are identified early in the sequence and are integrated throughout our upper level courses.
 During the senior year, students are exposed to more detailed facets of the design process and design integration.
-This work culminates with a capstone nuclear design course taken during the second semester of the senior year.
-This course involves a complete system design, integrating technical, economic, safety and environmental issues at senior year depth.
+This work culminates with a capstone nuclear design, integrating technical, economic, safety and environmental issues at senior year depth.
 Here, teamwork and careful analysis of trade-offs are essential components for a successful design.